Water Stewardship enables water users —governments, business and communities— to work together to identify and address water challenges.

 - Evaluate your actions and revise your plan for continuous improvement.

-- Communicate your water actions responsibly and transparently.
+- Communicate your water actions responsibly and transparently and collaborate stakeholders.

-Together, these five actions form a framework for sustainable water use: the International Water Stewardship Standard (AWS Standard).
-The AWS Standard and Guidance is available for download.
+The Water Stewardship framework is laid out in the International Water Stewardship Standard.
+The Standard and Guidance is available for download.